Lucy Sumner - White Candle Counselling

 Areas of counselling I deal with

-I charge £40 for a 50 minute session and am currently only providing sessions online or by telephone.
+I charge £40 for a 50 minute session and am currently providing sessions online or by telephone.
 Online sessions are conducted via Zoom which is encrypted for extra security and provides privacy for client.
 I ask for payment up front by bank transfer.
 Please give 24 hours notice of a cancellation or the full session fee will be charged.